joshgebara/leetcode/README.md

 //
 //However, there’s no need – the == operator for arrays does that before doing its item-by-item comparison, so doing it yourself is just redundant.
 // conformance to the equatable protocol makes this check in a guard on the static == func

+## Challenge 4: Does one string contain another?

 //"Challenge 5: Count the characters"